Updated July 21, 2023

 May 1979

-New music releases: Discovery - Electric Light Orchestra; Disney's Children's Favorites - Various Artists; "Boogie Wonderland" - Earth, Wind & Fire; "The Devil Went Down to Georgia" - The Charlie Daniels Band
+New music releases: Discovery - Electric Light Orchestra; Disney's Children's Favorites - Various Artists; "Boogie Wonderland" - Earth, Wind & Fire; "I Was Made for Lovin' You" - Kiss

 The Who The Rainbow 1979